Translations and Imitations from German Ballads by Sir Walter Scott

 Throughout Walter Scott's literary career, he imitated and translated poems from German sources.
 The resulting collection was gradually expanded over successive editions of Scott's poetry until it included seven items, which are introduced below.

 Each ballad is a narrative poem retelling a popular German fairy-tale: including poignantly dramatic and tragic themes.

-William & Helen
+William and Helen

-William - long thought dead - unexpectedly returns at midnight from the crusades to marry his betrothed.
-Helen - relieved at his return - joyfully agrees, after initial misgivings: follows him on horseback on a wild gallop through the night.
+William – long thought dead – unexpectedly returns at midnight from the crusades to marry his betrothed.
+Helen – relieved at his return – joyfully agrees, after initial misgivings: follows him on horseback on a wild gallop through the night.
 Approaching the church in which they will celebrate their wedding: it is clear to Helen that all is not what it seems.
-But, with their mutual love strong enough to transcend death itself - what can possibly go wrong?
+But, with their mutual love strong enough to transcend death itself – what can possibly go wrong?

 The Wild Huntsman

 Sometimes referred to under its alternative title The Chase, this ballad describes the testing and judgment upon a profligate, noble-born keeper of the royal forest.
 The nobleman cruelly uses and mistreats his fellow-men: and is avidly addicted to the pleasures of hunting.
 One day God's messengers come to test him: executing sentence immediately in just proportion to the huntsman's responses.